Tomcli/Stock-Price-Indicator/README.md

 # Stock Price Indicator

-This is a python script for predicting stock price using data from _Quandl_.
-This script will take your stocks' current stock Open price, highest price, and volume to make a prediction for those stocks' adjusted close price of the day.
+This is a python script for predicting stock's adjused close price using data from _Quandl_.
+This script will take your current stock open price, highest price, and volume to make a prediction for the adjusted close price of the day.

 ## Important